So you’ve seen the top tourist spots in Hanoi?

 Remember the delicious Pho, Banh Mi and Bun Cha you had for lunch?
 The fresh ingredients to make those most likely were bought at Long Bien Market.

-Lastly, all you need to do is enjoy exploring Hanoi, wandering its paths less taken, getting a taste of their cuisine, visiting authentic places and diving into culture and Vietnamese quirkiness.
+Lastly, all you need to do is enjoy exploring Hanoi, wandering its paths less taken, getting a taste of their cuisine, visiting authentic places and diving into the culture and Vietnamese quirkiness.

 Let Hanoi’s pace take you in and throw you out richer than you thought you could ever be, no matter if you spend a day or two or three.